Template Options

 --docs | bool | true | Generate VitePress documentation project |

-[!TIP] When no specific components are specified (all defaults), the template generates a complete solution with all components included.
+When no specific components are specified (all defaults), the template generates a complete solution with all components included.

 Infrastructure Configuration Parameters